H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > [!NOTE]
 > The average CPU (on AMD) and memory usage remains stable during continuous operation (Smooth Sailing ⛵ ☸) with the [`worker package`](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/tree/master/worker) and [Immutable Tag](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/blob/master/backend/cmd/server/run_immutable.go).
 > Unlike `stateful configurations`, which can sometimes encounter `OOM` errors due to the need for `explicit node selectors` and `single pod deployment`, `stateless architectures are more stable`.
 This is the reason why using `stateful architectures` for web services is not recommended (bad); mastering Kubernetes involves leveraging stateless designs (good).
+>
+> Also note that `stateful architectures` are not as scalable (not possible 🤪) as stateless ones because they are typically stable only on a single node and cannot easily scale across multiple nodes.
+> In a comparison between `stateful` and `stateless` architectures, `stateless` ones (win) are generally more scalable.

 - **Stable Handling of 1 Million+ Keys in Redis (as shown in Redis Insight and my Custom Redis Stats mechanism):**